ajhenley/gitbook/create_a_dynamic_web_application_in_eclipse.md

 ####Test it out

 ####Your Assignment
-Create a second web page and a second servlet.
+Create a new dynamic web application with a web page and a servlet.
 It should display your name.